Martin Amis

 How many books has Martin Amis written?

 Martin Amis has written 30 books excluding contributions to anthologies.
-15 Standalone Novels, 5 books in the Short Story Collections, 10 books in the Non-Fiction Books.
+15 Standalone Novels, 5 Short Story Collections, 10 Non-Fiction Books.

 Have a Question?